REPUBLIC OF SOUTH AFRICA

 27.2 No member, director, officer or employee of the company shall be liable for the acts, receipts, negligence, defaults of any director or officer or employee, or for joining in any receipt or act for conformity, or for loss or expense happening to the company through the insufficiency or deficiency of any security in or upon which any of the moneys of the company shall be invested, or for any loss or damage arising from the bankruptcy, insolvency or delictual acts of any persons with whom monies, securities or effects shall be deposited or for any loss or damage occasioned by any error of judgment or oversight on his part, or for any other loss, damage or misfortune whatever which shall happen in the execution of the duties of his office, or in relation thereto, unless the same happen through his own negligence, default, breach of duty or breach of trust.

-The company shall render its services and collect contributions in Southern Africa.
+The company shall render its services and collect contributions in East and Southern Africa.

-29.1.4 if the company is so registered, are registered in terms of the Nonprofit Organisations Act, 1997,
+- if the company is so registered, are registered in terms of the Nonprofit Organizations Act, 1997,

 - if the company is so exempt, which are themselves exempt from income tax, donations tax and estate duty, under the relevant laws of the country.